RojJuan/theonekingboo.github.io/README.md

 # Theonekingboo.github.io

-## This Repo is the home of theonekingboo's webstie
+## This Repo is the home of theonekingboo's website

 the popular Geometry dash streamer